 Articles

-Lions back three shine but more pack drill required Posted almost 11 years ago
+Lions back three shine but more pack drill required Posted over 11 years ago

 It is difficult for Warren Gatland to glean too much information from the Lions opening performance in Australia because the opposition was so bad, a fact which shames the Australian Rugby Union.
 They are filling their own boots from the proceeds of this tour, but not the boots of the teams that the Lions will face outside the tests.
 That gives Gatland a problem because some players look a million dollars against bad opponents, but struggle when they go up a level.